Michelle Giove - Executive Director of Operations

 Beth Snyder is currently a member of the Young School’s Pedagogical Department.
-She has been with the Young School for more than 20 years, teaching 3-year-olds, kindergarten, and third grade and moving on to serve as the assistant head of school.
+She has been with the Young School since 1995, teaching 3-year-olds, kindergarten, and third grade and moving on to serve as the Head of School at our Kendall Ridge location.
 Her teaching experience also includes working in the Howard County Public School system as a long-term substitute and third grade teacher.
 Beth is a graduate of Shippensburg University of Pennsylvania where she earned a Bachelor’s degree in Education, K-8, with a concentration in Psychology.
 She also completed graduate work with a focus on curriculum topics at Johns Hopkins University.
-Most recently Beth has served as the head of school at the Young School’s Kendall Ridge location, since 2006, before assuming her present role in 2018.
+Most recently Beth has served as the Head of School at the Young School’s Kendall Ridge location, since 2006, before assuming her present role in 2018.

 Born and raised in Hanover, Pennsylvania, Beth spent many summers traveling and camping with her family.
 Following her marriage, she moved to Columbia, Maryland.
 She is the mother of two children who are graduates of the Young School program.
 Most recently Beth’s daughter spent her college breaks working as an aide at one of our locations.
 In addition to building her knowledge in the fields of education, curriculum, and psychology, Beth enjoys music, technology, and crafting